 As I look for better models daily, my information contributes to the discussion.
 Having used both for over a year, I came up with the radial saw vs table saw comparison.
 There are a few factors to consider when choosing between the two.
 When matching them to your needs, you must look at power, weight, work area, cost, dust collection, and design.
 This article looks at a more detailed review of both brands.

 Overview of the Radial saw

 A radial saw is a woodworking machine for cutting and shaping wooden workpieces.
 It comes with a circular blade on the table surface.
-It comes with a handle on the side for easy handling and a blade guard that keeps the user safe.
+It has a handle on the side for easy handling and a blade guard that keeps the user safe.
 Radial saws make both rip and crosscuts.
-That is the advantage of using the radial saw since the miter saw cannot perform run rip cuts.
+The advantage of using the radial saw since the miter saw cannot perform run rip cuts.

 They have the blade positioned above the table that rips through the workpiece.
 That is ideal for cutting long workpieces.
 The material remains stationary as you move the blade through the workpiece.
 The simple design allows users to be quick when working on wood pieces.
 It uses a fast electric motor.

 It locks into position when you are running rip cuts.
 That makes it easy for the stock to reach the blade.
 Increased productivity is what it focuses on.
 It is the ideal saw for dadoes and rabbets.
 Check on the miter saw blade before you start working towards the dadoes.
 Set up the height of your choice to the dadoes.
 It does not have to exceed the depth of the blade.

 - Ideal for rip and crosscuts